IWILZ/Servo-Tester-Arduino/README.md

 In the last few days **i designed the main board PCB using EasyEDA Standard** and as soon as possible i will replace the "wired" one with the new PCB but you can already find it attached to this project together with the related **gerber files**.

+##The sketch

 ...under construction...

+[^1]: Be careful when using 6.1V because some servos could be damaged by voltages higher than 5V (refer to the servo data sheet)
+[^2]: to be sure about the right direction of the connectors on the board, i introduced some reference pins in the connectors (each green cros in the schematic) to ensure that the connection between male and female can only occur in the correct direction.